 A dedicated family lawyer in Kawartha Lakes could protect your rights and preserve your relationship with your children if you are named in a child protection matter.
 They could represent you if you wish to seek or defend an order of protection in a domestic violence case.
 Divorces, adoptions, and other matters could require the services of an experienced family law litigator, like Paul Riley.

 Family law practice requires compassion, empathy, legal knowledge, negotiating skills, and courtroom savvy.
-You will find all those qualities in Kawartha Lakes family lawyer, Paul Riley.
+You will find all those qualities in Kawartha Lakes family lawyer at The Riley Divorce & Family Law Firm.

 He is available 24/7 whenever a legal issue intersects with your family life.
 Call now to speak with our diligent legal professional.